 Yeasts are groups of unicellular microorganisms, most of which belong to the fungi division of Ascomyota and fungi imperfecti (Ogu et al., 2022) Yeasts, besides providing growth factors such as vitamins and soluble nitrogen to LAB, also produce several extracellular enzymes (lipases, esterases, amylases, and phytases), some of which participate in the formation of fermented maize flavor and aroma (Omemu et al., 2007).
 Yeasts produce a wide variety of VOCs, such as alcohols, esters, aldehydes, and ketones, that enrich the sensory characteristics of the maize fermented product and also contribute to reducing mold growth and spore germination, as in the case of ethyl acetate (Fredlund et al., 2004).

 Recently, studies of Ponomarova et al., (2017), combining metabolomics and genetics, evidenced that yeasts enable the growth of LAB through endogenous, multi-component cross-feeding in a readily established community.
-On the other hand, the aerobic spore-forming bacteria (Bacillus spp.) secrete a wide range of degradative enzymes, such as amylases and proteases (Almeida et al., 2007), and can also produce antimicrobial compounds such as bacilysin, which is able to inhibit molds and bacteria; and iturin and chloromethane, which inhibit bacteria (Phister et al., 2004), thus playing an important role in the fermented maize product development.
+On the other hand, the aerobic spore-forming bacteria (Bacillus spp.) secrete a wide range of degradative enzymes, such as amylases and proteases (Almeida et al., 2007), and can also produce antimicrobial compounds such as bacilysin, which is able to inhibit moulds and bacteria; and iturin and chloromethane, which inhibit bacteria (Phister et al., 2004), thus playing an important role in the fermented maize product development.
 During food fermentation, metabolites produced by the desirable fermenting organisms, such as lactic acid, acetic acid, carbon dioxide, ethanol, hydrogen peroxide, bacteriocins and antimicrobial peptides, acting alone or in combination, inhibit the growth of spoilage and pathogenic organisms, there by achieving an extension in the shelf life of susceptible products (Hukins, 2006).

 During maize fermentation, as occurring in other uninoculated fermentations, the competition among species for substrates, acid tolerance, syntrophic interactions, and other physiological properties of microbial populations causes fast variations in the microbiota structure.
 Microbiological studies have revealed that during spontaneous fermentation, bacteria and yeasts secrete a diverse array of metabolites that are available for all the community members.
 Thus, the interactions of the different microorganisms play a significant role during maize fermentation and participate in the changes of the nutritional, rheological, and sensorial treats through modification of the maize composition.